CenturyLinkCloud/PublicKB/Servers/configuring-rabbitmq-cluster.md

 ...done.
 </pre>

-To learn more about configuration options and feature you can consult RabbitMQ manual (http://www.rabbitmq.com/documentation.html).
+To learn more about configuration options and feature you can consult <a href="http://www.rabbitmq.com/documentation.html">RabbitMQ manual</a>.
 </div>